wangsyTHU/wangsyTHU.github.io/_pages/about.md

 I am now a Schmidt AI in Science Postdoctoral Associate at Cornell University in [PEESE research group](https://www.peese.org/), led by [Prof. Fengqi You](https://www.peese.org/professor/).
 Previously, I was an Ezra Postdoctoral Associate in Energy Systems at Cornell University.
 I obtained my Ph.D. degree from the [Department of Electrical Engineering](https://www.eea.tsinghua.edu.cn/en/index.htm) at Tsinghua University, supervised by [Prof. Wenchuan Wu](https://www.eea.tsinghua.edu.cn/en/faculties/wuwench.htm), and I was a member of the [EMS R&D Team](https://www.eea.tsinghua.edu.cn/en/info/1009/1780.htm) led by [Prof. Hongbin Sun](https://www.eea.tsinghua.edu.cn/en/faculties/shb.htm).

-My research focuses on optimization algorithms, and their applications in the operation and control of energy systems.
-Currently, I am developing data-driven solutions to address the challenges of integrating high renewable generation in power systems amid the energy sector's transition to decarbonization.
+My research focuses on improving and applying AI and optimization to enhance the secure and efficient operation of energy systems in the transition to a low-carbon future.
+My work includes quantifying the flexibility of distributed energy resources (DERs) and integrated energy systems (IESs), improving renewable generation forecasting, and analyzing the implications of energy and climate policies.

 ## Academic Appointments
 * Sep.
 2025 - Present, Schmidt AI in Science Postdoctoral Associate, Cornell University AI for Science Institute & College of Engineering, Cornell University